 The Communists are a notoriously fractious bunch, and as such they have a number of their own newspapers which may or may not still exist:

 - The Morning Star is nominally affiliated with the British Communist Party (well, whichever one still exists); however, it aims for a broader audience than the radical left.
 It was formerly known as The Daily Worker and jumped ship from a previous Communist Party right as it collapsed during The Great Politics Mess-Up.
 It's one of the few daily Communist papers, and it's got the highest circulation among them — which isn't saying much.

 - The News Line, the daily paper of the far-Trotskyist Workers' Revolutionary Party, is a unique far-left daily.
 It's largely considered unreadable because of its impenetrable jargon.
-Its sports pages are quite good, though; its horse racing guide was even better than most mainstream papers.
+Its sports pages are quite good, though; its horse racing coverage is even better than that of most mainstream papers.